BayesianModelingandComputationInPython/BookCode_Edition1/_sources/markdown/chp_09.md

 Cooking a good dish is impossible for a chef without ingredients and challenging with poor quality ingredients.
-Likewise inference is impossible without data. challenging with poor quality data, and the best statisticians dedicate a fair amount of time understanding the nuance and detail of their information.
-Unfortunately there is no one size fits all strategy for what data is available or how to collect it for every driving question.
-Considerations span topics from required precision needed, to cost, to ethics, to speed of collection.
+Likewise inference is impossible without data and challenging with poor quality data.
+The best statisticians dedicate a fair amount of time understanding the nuance and detail of their information.
+Unfortunately there is no one-size-fits-all strategy for what data is available or how to collect it for every driving question.
+Considerations span topics from the precision required, to cost, to ethics, to speed of collection.
 There are however, some broad categories of data collection that we can consider, each with its pros and cons.